szeyick/webApplicationArchitectures/eventDrivenArchitectures/README.md

 ## Publish Subscribe Architectures

-It is a type of architecture for subscribing to events.
+Is a type of architecture pattern for subscribing to events.
 The internal network within the system connects the publishers and subscribers together.

-## Basic Architecture
+### Basic Architecture

-Event Publisher is the one that generates the events.
+- Event Publisher - Is the component that generates the events.

-Event Subscriber is the one that subscribes to events.
+- Event Subscriber - Is the component that subscribes to events.

-## Event Processing Styles

-## Complex Event Processing - CEP
+- Event Processing Engine - The component that pushes events from publisher to subscriber.

-Is a set of techniques and tools to help understand and control event driven information systems.
-Such examples include a combination of events that lead to a complex event to be triggered.
+### Event Processing Styles

+There are two types of processing styles, simple and complex events.

+For **simple events**, the event is triggered and a the subscriber responds immediately.

-For example, an event of loud noises, cars, and screetching of tires.
-Those three events can form a complex event which would be a car race.
+**Complex events** can be comprised of a group of simple events.
+For example, an event of loud nosies, cars, and smell of tires can form a complex event of a race car.

-## How EDA relates to SOA

-- Event driven architectures promotes decoupling of business processes.
-- The same event can be consumed by multiple processes.
-- SOA and EDA are complementary
+**Complex Event Processing (CEP)** includes a set of techniques and tools to help undersatnd and control event driven information systems.

+### Event Driven Architectures and SOA

+EDA's promote the decoupling of business processes through the publish/subscribe model.
+A publisher can trigger an event which can be consumed by multiple processes without them evern knowing about each other.
+As a result SOA and EDA's are complimentary architectures.

-- SOA requires knowledge of where the service is, however in EDA, you generate the event but don't care who responds to it.
+Service Orientated Architectures (SOA), requires knowledge of where the service is.
+However with EDA, you can generate the event but you don't care who responds to it.

-- SOA is a one-one connection, however in EDA many services can respond/react to events, there is no direct connection between processes/services.
+SOA creates a one-to-one connection, since the end points need to be mapped, but with EDA, many services can respond/react to events as there is no direct relationship between the publisher and subscriber.

-- SOA primarily uses a request-response message exchange, however in EDA can process asynchronous calls.
-The events are triggered and any number of processes can respond.
+SOA primarily uses a request-response message exchange whereas EDA's process messages through asynchronous calls.

-## Implementing EDA
+### Implementing EDA

+EDA's can be implemented through -

-- ESBs - Enterprise Service Buses
+- Enterprise Service Buses (ESB's)
-- Event drive processing and rule engines.
+- Event Driven Processing and rule engines.

 ## WS* support for Publish/Subscribe EDA

-- Standard SOAP messages and WSDL are not enough in themselves (not detailed enough) to support highly decoupled architectures.
+- Standard SOAP messages and WSDL configurations are not enough to support EDA's and highly decoupled architectures as they are not detailed enough to support it.
 - WS-Notification (OASIS) supports subscribe-notification pattern for EDA and peer-peer architectures.
 - WS-Eventing (W3C) is simpler implementation than WS-Notification

-- Ws-Addressing is the standard for adding extra **addresses and message** information in the SOAP header.
+- WS-Addressing is the standard for adding extra **addresses and message** information in the SOAP header.

+### WS-Addressing

+It allows developers to add processing and delivery instructions within a SOAP message header.

+- Destination - Contains a **Internationalised Resource Identier (IRI)** that represents the address of the intended receiver.
+- Source/Reply/Fault Endpoints - Contains details of where the message originated, receiver of replies and faults to be sent.
+- Action - Contains an IRI that identifies the intent of the message.
+- Message ID - An absolute IRI that identifies the message, can be used to track messages.
+- Relationship - A pair of values indicating how the message relates to another message.
+- Reference Parameters - Extend an address with parameters relevant to the web service.

+### Rule Engines

+Executes When-Then rules.
+Essentially, when an event happens, then it does something.
+Similar to an if statement.